 Secondary generalised hyperhidrosis refers to excessive sweating caused by a medical condition or the side effects of medicines being consumed by the sufferer.
 Unlike primary hyperhidrosis, secondary hyperhidrosis is normally larger amounts of sweat in other areas such as back, groin and thighs.

 Sufferers often experience sweating during the night while asleep.
 Secondary normally only starts later in life and is not associated with stress.
 It is important to see a health care professional to establish what the cause of the sweating could be.

-It’s a myth that just won’t seem to go away.
-Every few years it resurfaces and alarms hyperhidrosis sufferers and “normal” sweaters alike – can the aluminum salts in antiperspirants lead to Alzheimer’s disease?
+A myth that resurfaces every few years and alarms hyperhidrosis sufferers and “normal” sweaters alike – can the aluminum salts in antiperspirants lead to Alzheimer’s?
 Many of you have asked us this question so we tracked down answers from experts in the field.

 Alzheimer’s disease (which is characterized by the progressive breakdown of a person’s mental abilities) has no known single cause.
 The rumor that aluminum may cause Alzheimer’s can be traced back to a study done in the 1960s which found abnormally high concentrations of aluminum in the brains of some victims of Alzheimer’s disease.
 However, “After several decades of research,” says the Alzheimer’s Association, “scientists have been unable to replicate the original 1960s studies showing aluminum deposits in a brain affected by Alzheimer’s.”